v-grishechko/android-guidelines/project_style_guidelines.md

     DatabaseHelperPostsTest
     DatabaseHelperDraftsTest

-### 2.4.2 Espresso tests
+### 2.3.2 Espresso tests

 Each Espresso test class generally targets an Screen, so the name given to it should match that of the targeted Screen, again followed by Test.
-This made because you can use fragments, dialog or other android components and also in tests preffered user (Robo pattern by jakewharton)[https://realm.io/news/kau-jake-wharton-testing-robots/] For example:
+This made because you can use fragments, dialog or other android components and also in tests preffer use (robo pattern by jakewharton)[https://realm.io/news/kau-jake-wharton-testing-robots/] For example:

 | Class                | Test Class               |
 |----------------------|--------------------------|